 San Antonio Pedestrian Accident Attorney

 In recent years, Texas has seen a sharp increase in the overall number of pedestrian accident fatalities.
-Our state has consistently ranked among the top 10 most dangerous states for pedestrians in the U.S. According to the Texas Department of Transportation (DOT), a shocking 660 pedestrians lost their lives in traffic accidents in 2019, and approximately 5,300 more were injured.
+In fact, our state has consistently ranked among the top 10 most dangerous states for pedestrians in the U.S. According to the Texas Department of Transportation (DOT), a shocking 660 pedestrians lost their lives in traffic accidents in 2019, and approximately 5,300 more were injured.

 Injured in a pedestrian accident?
-Call Maloney Law Group, P.L.L.C. today at (210) 361-2997 or contact us online to get the compensation you deserve.
+Call Maloney Law Group, P.L.L.C (210) 361-2997 or contact us online to get the compensation you deserve with our pedestrian accident attorney in San Antonio.

 How Do Pedestrian Accidents Happen?

-While many factors can and do contribute to pedestrian accidents, negligence is the number one cause of these collisions.
+While many factors can and do contribute to pedestrian accidents, the number one cause of these collisions is negligence.
 All too often, careless or reckless drivers fail to take proper precautionary measures when sharing roadways with people on foot—with disastrous consequences.

 Some of the leading causes of pedestrian accidents include: